 Teaching your dog a new trick is a great way to bond with your pup and keep them mentally engaged.
 Frisbee is a perfect choice for dogs who love to run, catch, and retrieve.

 We are going to help give you the simple steps to teach your dog to catch a frisbee.
-We will also give you some points, tips, and advice, and a few frisbee recommendations (one is the Paraflight Frisbee).
+We will also give you some points, tips, and advice, and a few frisbee recommendations.

 A Few Preliminary Things to Consider